rendicahya/sinta2-scraper-OBSOLETE/README.md

 - ### `dept_authors()`

-Retrieves a list of authors associated with some department.
+Retrieves a list of authors associated with a department.
 Department ID and affiliation ID must be specified.
 The output structure is different from that given by the `author()` function.
 This function retrieves only the ID and name of each author.
 For example: